grepler/CSC148-SLOG/README.md

 The above code means that you can custom pad the variables in your string format method, for example, {:0>2} will pad the string out to two digits with zeros.

+# Week 8 Notes: Binary trees

+I've managed large dtsearch databases so already know a bit about how to balance search trees, but it was interesting to build basic ones from scratch.
+Wit will be interesting to see how to rebuild them effectively – balancing trees is complicated problem.

 It appears that my previous commits weren't being pushed up to the GitHub project, so I'll have to take a look at that.
 In the meantime, I've learned a lot about how to merge commits and forks into the master by using GitHub to manage the private repositories for Assignments 1 and 2.
 They're kind enough to permit five private repositories to University students.